beyond-all-reason/RecoilEngine/doc/site/README.md

 - If you're making a new folder, it's best to make an `_index.md` for the folder.
 - If you're writing a link within the site, use `{{% ref "path/to/page/" %}}` for it to render correctly in relation to the site root (`beyond-all-reason.github.io/RecoilEngine`), otherwise they will be in relation to `beyond-all-reason.github.io/`.

-### Will my code be templated?

-With the former Jekyll site, lua code would often be misinterpreted as templating code and cause issues, due to the `{{}}` syntax for nested tables.
-HUGO has a similar syntax with the curly braces.
-Does HUGO have the same problem?
+### Templating and Shortcodes

-Short answer: no. HUGO content files (the markdown) cannot have templates executed within them.
+HUGO content files (the markdown) cannot have templates executed within them.
 They *do* have a limited form of templating called [shortcodes](https://gohugo.io/content-management/shortcodes/), and shortcodes have template code that is executed.
 These are executed when the markdown page is rendered into HTML.
 These have the syntax of:
 Notation|Example
 :--|:--
 Markdown|`{{%/* foo */%}} ## Section 1 {{%/* /foo */%}}`